PacificBiosciences/sawfish/docs/user_guide.md

 The following filters may be applied to each VCF record:

 - `MinQUAL` - The variant quality score (`QUAL`) is less than 10
-- `MaxScoringDepth` - Read depth at an SV locus exceeds 1000x, so all scoring and genotyping steps were disabled.
+- `MaxScoringDepth` - Read depth at an SV breakpoint locus exceeds the [max scoring depth](#max-scoring-depth), so all scoring and genotyping steps are disabled for this variant.
 - `InvBreakpoint` - This breakpoint is represented as part of a separate VCF inversion record (the inversion record shares the same `EVENT` ID)
 - `ConflictingBreakpointGT` - Genotypes of breakpoints in a multi-breakpoint event conflict in the majority of cases (This filter is only relevant to inversions at present)

+#### Max scoring depth

+For each sample, the maximum scoring depth is set to 12 times the gc-corrected haploid-depth estimate, not to exceed 1000.
+If CNV calling is disabled in the sample the maximum scoring depth is 1000.
+For each SV, if the sample read depth for either SV breakend exceeds the sample's maximum depth, for any sample in the joint-call set, then all SV scoring and genotyping is disabled and the SV is reported with a non-passing FILTER value of `MaxScoringDepth`.
+This depth check is disabled on sequences with names matching a regular expression intended to match typical human mitochondria labels.
+This regular expression can be customized using the joint-call step `--disable-max-dapth-chrom-regex` argument.

+Note that this filter does not impact depth-based CNV calls.

 #### SV and CNV types